JetBrains/mps-coderules/samples/fitch/README.md

 ![Universal Introduction inference rule](img/forall_intro.png)
 ![Universal Elimination inference rule](img/forall_elim.png)

 Structure of both inference rules follows strictly the definitions above.
-Since there are certain conditions that must be met for rules to be applicable, these are extracted in boolean variables that are checked with `assert()` constraint, which is built-in into the language of constraint rules.
+Since there are certain conditions that must be met for rules to be applicable, these are extracted in boolean variables that are checked with `assert()` constraint, which is built-in into the language of code rules.
 If assertion fails, the alternative branch is triggered, which assigns an error message to the judgement.

 An important detail is the presence of `when` clause, which tests that the corresponding terms in premises and the conclusion are matched *after* a successful substitution.
 The construct `subst(TERM [MATCH -> REPLACEMENT])` serves the purpose of producing the term that is the result of a substitution.